 On the contrary, what is right and fitting is this: there should be no inconsistency between first and last, but we should reap true doctrine from the growth of true teaching, so that when, in the course of time, those first sowings yield an increase it may flourish and be tended in our day also.

-The Development of Doctrine — An early church father of the 5th century distinguishes the legitimate growth in understanding of divine revelation from the false alteration of religion and Catholic orthodox dogma in the Church of Jesus Christ, the Son of God the Father.
-This reading on the development of Christian doctrine is taken from St. Vincent of Lerins’ Commonitorium (Cap 23: PL 50, 667-668) and is used in the Roman Catholic Office of Readings for Friday of the 27th week of ordinary time with the biblical text taken from I Tim 6:1-10.
+This reading on the development of Christian doctrine is taken from St. Vincent of Lerins’ Commonitorium (Cap 23: PL 50, 667-668).
+It is used in the Roman Catholic Office of Readings for Friday of the 27th week of ordinary time with the biblical text taken from I Timothy 6:1-10.